Thinking about becoming a Delivery Manager?

 My advice: Try stuff.
 Stop doing the things you didn’t enjoy or you felt didn’t work.
 Do more of the stuff that people seemed to enjoy.
 Ask for feedback.

-If you find this helpful, share it with someone else who’s thinking about this path.
+If this resonated with you, consider sharing it with someone else who’s thinking about this path.

 Resources